Table of Contents

 Titan’s T-2 power rack first came out in 2013.
-At the time it was the only 11-gauge power rack you could find under $300, and I think it still is?
+At the time it was the only 11-gauge power rack you could find under $300, and it still looks to have a relatively good price.

 Right to the point.
 If you doubt whether a 2″x2″ tubing rack is suitable for you, check this out.
 Here’s competitive powerlifter BJ Whitehead squatting 720lb on the Titan T-2.